jack-toast/gladexa_gh/README.md

 ```
 Basically we have a JSON object filled with all of our intent names, each labeled with the format "intent": "name"

-For "InterestingFact" have one slot named "FactName" that is compared to the custom slot type "FACT_NAME"
+For "InterestingFact" have one slot named "FactName" that looks at the custom slot type "FACT_NAME" to determine what to pass through.

+Custom slots help with situations where the Alexa voice engine might not hear you correctly, such as saying the word "red" and having it recognize what you said as the word "read",

 AMAZON.HelpIntent, AMAZON.CancelIntent, and AMAZON.StopIntent are included to add basic functionality such as letting you cancel out of a skill midway.
 This helped me cancel out of an infinite loop of Alexa reading Smash Mouth lyrics.